Flexibility Without Compromise: Redesigning ProdPad's Core Roadmap Experience

 Conducting concept reviews and usability testing, analysing results and iterating based on the new data gathered

-A core responsibility for product managers is connecting delivered features and improvements back to business outcomes.
+Connecting delivered features and improvements back to business outcomes is one of the core responsibilities for product managers.
 Typically, product usage data and business KPIs live in separate systems, requiring significant manual effort to connect the dots and present a holistic overview.
-This results in repeatedly creating static, quickly outdated artefacts.

 We hypothesised that to do the above job efficiently PMs needed a quick way to: